 About Federal Deposit Insurance Corporation

 The agency has six regional offices and three temporary satellite offices across the country, in addition to its headquarters in Washington, DC.
-Funded by premiums paid by member banks, the FDIC is managed by a five-person board of directors, all of whom are appointed by the US President and confirmed by the Senate.
+It also has almost 95 FDIC-owned or leased facilities throughout the country.

 550 17th St NW